solo-io/supergloo/docs/content/operations/usage_patterns/service_identity.md

     - cluster-two
 ```

-Now if `cluster-three` is added to Service Mesh Hub, the `app1` and `app2` namespaces in that cluster would not be part of the Access Policy until it was updated.
+Now if `cluster-three` is added to Gloo Mesh, the `app1` and `app2` namespaces in that cluster would not be part of the Access Policy until it was updated.

 ## Workload Selector